VictorEmmanuelGarcia/group4-interpreter/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio.
 3. Build the solution.
+5. Input code in test.code
 4. Run the program.
-5. Enter  when prompted by the console.

 ## Examples: